Whittling Wood Like an Expert— A Simple Guide

 Whittling wood has been a hobby since there were sticks lying around and sharp things to shape them.
 Whittling has been passed down from one generation to another for millennia.
-And, the great thing about whittling wood is that there is very minimal investment and little skill required to start.
+The great thing about whittling wood is that there is very minimal investment and little skill required to start.

 1 / 10